coq-community/coq-dpdgraph/README.md

 ```
 Print FileDependGraph M M2.A.B.
 ```
-   Take all the objects the specified modules and build the dependencies between them.
+   Take all the objects of the specified modules and build the dependencies between them.

-1.
+- Generate the dependencies of one objects:
 ```
     Print DependGraph my_lemma.
 ```
   Analyse recursively the dependencies of ``my_lemma``.

-1.
+- Change the name of the generated file (default is ``graph.dpd``):
 ```
     Set DependGraph File "f.dpd".
 ```
-  To change the name of the generated file (default is graph.dpd).
   Useful when one needs to build several files in one session.

 **Advice:**